Pertec: Pertec and MITS

 Pertec bought MITS, the manufacturers of the MITS Altair computer, for US$6.5 million in 1976.
 This purchase was motivated mainly by the ownership of the Microsoft BASIC sources and general license that Pertec erroneously assumed to be included in the deal.
-They also acquired iCOM, makers of micro peripherals, in the same year.
+They also acquired iCOM Microperipherals, makers of computer peripherals, in the same year.
 They believed that these acquisitions would change them from selling computers mostly for hobbyists, to selling them for small businesses.

 Pertec changed their name, after the acquisition of MITS, from Pertec Corporation to Pertec Computer Corporation to "be more reflective of the company's present position and to clearly state our future direction".

 As a result of the acquisition, Pertec became involved in the manufacturing of microprocessor-based computers.
 Their first models were expanded versions of the Altair models, typically coupled to the existing disk-drive range.
 Despite initially good sales, the Altair's 8080 CPU was becoming increasingly outdated, so Pertec decided to retire the Altair as well as the MITS name itself.

 In 1978, the company launched the first of its own designs, the PCC-2000.
 This was based on two Intel 8085 series microprocessors: one of which was given over to I/O control.
 Being a high end machine, it was intended to be the core of what would now be described as a workgroup.
 The machine was intended to support four "dumb" terminals connected via RS-232 serial lines, in addition to its internal console.
 The basic machine had twin 8-inch floppy drives, each capable of storing 1.2 megabytes and could link to two Pertec twin 14-inch disk drives, giving a total of 22.4 megabytes of storage, which was a very large amount for the time.
 The system was generally supplied with a multi-user operating system called MTX, which included a BASIC interpreter that was similar to Business Basic.
 The PCC-2000 was also available with MITS DOS or CP/M. In the UK, several systems were run under BOS.
 Unfortunately, the PCC-2000 was too expensive for the market and was never a great success.